rahulshc/wTools/doc/version.eng/tuturial/RoutineFromPreAndBody.md

 </details>

 Use the `npm install` command to install dependencies.
-After installing dependencies, the module is ready for operation.
+After installing, the module is ready for operation.

-At the end of the code of the `Name.js` file, you will find lines with a definition of routines `name` and `nameFull`.
+You will find lines with a definition of routines `name` and `nameFull` at the end of the code in file `Name.js`.
 They specified as ordinary variables assigned to the result of the `routineFromPreAndBody` execution:

 ```js
 let name = _.routineFromPreAndBody( name_pre, name_body );